rcalix1/TheChalkboard/2026/WhyNNlossFuncsNonConvex/README.md

-# Problem 01 — Why Are Neural Network Cost Functions Non‑Convex?
+# Why Are Neural Network Cost Functions Non‑Convex?

 ## The Chalkboard